Badi

 Description of the wood

-• Grain: Medium
+• Grain: Interlocked

 Impregnation